Drag on a partially immersed sphere at the capillary scale: Experimental results

 Following Chaplin and Teigen \cite{chaplin2003steady}, we similarly postulate that the asymmetric hydrostatic pressure associated with the disturbed free surface profile contributes significantly to the observed drag increase.
 To test this hypothesis, we measure the silhouette of the free surface from the side using a Schlieren technique (see Section \ref{FreeSurfaceSilhouetteMeasurement}).
 We are able to estimate the approximate hydrostatic contribution to the total drag by tracking the upstream and downstream position of the free surface relative to the sphere.
 The relative height difference of the upstream and downstream contact points is given as $\Delta h$.
-Away from the smallest submergence depths, $\Delta h$ takes an approximately constant value of $~2-3$ mm as shown in Figure \ref{hydrostatic}(a,b).
+Away from the smallest submergence depths, $\Delta h$ takes an approximately constant value of $~2-3$ mm as shown in Figure \ref{hydrostatic}(a,b) and is consistent for both the ascending and descending cases when partially immersed.
 We assume the contact line is defined by the smallest circular path on the sphere connecting the measured contact points furthest upstream and downstream.
 From this assumption, we define the hydrostatic pressure on the sphere (Figure \ref{hydrostatic}(d)) by measuring the vertical distance to the plane containing this contact line, which is then integrated and projected in the horizontal direction to calculate a hydrostatic drag contribution $F_H$.
+This pressure integral is similar to the approach of Havelock, where a prescribed pressure yields an expression for the surface height predicted using potential flow theory, and the resulting integrand is linearized and integrated over the entire surface.
+In contrast, we directly measure the free surface, derive the pressure field, and perform a full non-linear integral along the part of the free surface in contact with the sphere.
 To estimate the contribution of form drag on the sphere in the absence of free surface effects, we scale the empirical free stream drag by the fractional immersed projected area, defined as:

 where $\chi$ is the fraction of the projected area submerged relative to the quiescent water level and ranges from 0 (fully removed) to 1 (fully immersed).
 We additionally assume that $C_{D,0}$ is independent of $\chi$ and is equal to the corresponding single-phase value.